amalakar/pyflix2/docs/index.rst

 .. default-domain:: py

-All of pyflix2's functionality can be access via the classes  :py:class:`~Netflix.NetflixAPIV1` or :py:class:`~Netflix.NetflixAPIV2` based on the version you want to use and :py:class:`~Netflix.User`.
+All of pyflix2's functionality can be access via the classes  :py:class:`~pyflix2.NetflixAPIV1` or :py:class:`~pyflix2.NetflixAPIV2` based on the version you want to use and :py:class:`~pyflix2.User`.

-.. currentmodule:: Netflix
+.. currentmodule:: pyflix2

 Netflix API endpoint to Method Mapping
 --------------------------------------